A Complete Sixth Grade Language Arts Curriculum

 6. Exploring Poetry

-Over the course of seven weeks students will be introduced to some of the basic techniques used by poets, explore excellent poetry, and practice writing original poems.
+This guide will help students discover the craft of writing poems and the delight of reading poetry.
+Over the course of seven weeks you will be introduced to some of the basic techniques used by poets, explore excellent poetry, and practice writing original poems.
 Each section is designed to be completed in about two, one hour sittings.

 7. Research Discovery: Significant People from History “D”